-- 47. "Commercial feasible reserves" i.e., reserves for which the total estimated revenue generated by the hydrocarbons exceeds the upstream costs plus an acceptable margin or profit are further classified as either "proved," "probable," or "possible," in order of the likelihood that they will yield an economically profitable recovery.
-"Proved reserves" which must satisfy the SEC and FASB "proved reserves" definition, as detailed below at §V.B.1.c., infra represent the amount of hydrocarbons in a particular reservoir with the highest confidence of economically feasible recovery at the commodity's current price at the time, and are the main category of reserves disclosed in oil companies' public financial statements. - 48.
+- 59. "Commercial feasible reserves" i.e., reserves for which the total estimated revenue generated by the hydrocarbons exceeds the upstream costs plus an acceptable margin or profit are further classified as either "proved," "probable," or "possible," in order of the likelihood that they will yield an economically profitable recovery.
+"Proved reserves" which must satisfy the SEC and FASB "proved reserves" definition (detailed below), represent the amount of hydrocarbons in a particular reservoir with the highest confidence of economically feasible recovery at the commodity's current price at the time, and they are the main category of reserves disclosed in oil companies' public financial statements. - 60.
 The successful discovery, development, production and ongoing replacement of such proved oil and gas reserves are all critical factors to the financial survival of an upstream oil and gas company, as proved oil and gas reserves represent the future cash flow of an upstream oil and gas company.
-Because Wall Street research analysts and investors use reported proved reserve amounts to value upstream companies and make predictions concerning their revenue and earnings, the quantity, type and replacement ratio of proved reserves have a significant effect on an oil and gas company's stock price. - 49.
-Indeed, it is widely accepted that, in valuing an oil and gas company, "[p]roved reserves are expected to be a primary indicator of company value and to be positively correlated with market capitalization.
-Reserves represent the inventory of the company, and larger reserves are
+Because Wall Street research analysts and investors use reported proved reserve amounts to value upstream companies and make predictions concerning their revenue and earnings, the quantity, type and replacement ratio of proved reserves have a significant effect on an oil and gas company's stock price. - 61.
+Indeed, it is widely accepted that, in valuing an oil and gas company, "[p]roved reserves are expected to be a primary indicator of company value and to be positively correlated

-In March 2007, the Society of Petroleum Engineers, World Petroleum Council, American Association of Petroleum Geologists, and the Society of Petroleum Evaluation Engineers, working together, developed and adopted a reserve definition and classification taxonomy called the Petroleum Resource Management System ("PRMS") that has been widely accepted and employed by the industry and financial community.
+3 In March 2007, the Society of Petroleum Engineers, World Petroleum Council, American Association of Petroleum Geologists, and the Society of Petroleum Evaluation Engineers, working together, developed and adopted a reserve definition and classification taxonomy called the Petroleum Resource Management System ("PRMS") that has been widely accepted and employed by the industry and financial community.
 While the SEC has developed its own set of petroleum industry definitions for use in financial reporting and in other reports by public E&P companies, the SEC reserve definitions are fairly consistent with the PRMS.

-expected to be associated with higher valuation and longer production life."11 Proved reserve replacement is similarly important, as "[t]he reserve-replacement ratio is a key measure for oil producers and the investors and analysts who follow them: it's one indicator of a company's long-term ability to maintain or expand crude and gas output."12
+with market capitalization.
+Reserves represent the inventory of a company, and larger reserves are expected to be associated with higher valuation and longer production life."4 Proved reserve replacement is similarly important, as "[t]he reserve-replacement ratio is a key measure for oil producers and the investors and analysts who follow them: it's one indicator of a company's long-term ability to maintain or expand crude and gas output."5